-Threats and invective hurled at local health director who sought to postpone President Trump’s rally in Tulsa, emails show
+Threats and invective hurled at health director who sought to postpone Trump’s Tulsa rally, emails show

 “You’re doing a fabulous job,” Freeman wrote back.
 “Be strong (as will I).”

-With the coronavirus still raging, Trump has now restarted campaign rallies, bringing fresh controversy to new communities.
+With the novel coronavirus raging, Trump has now restarted campaign rallies, bringing fresh controversy to new communities.
 Earlier this month, thousands of people, many without masks, crowded into an indoor manufacturing facility in Nevada to hear the president speak, defying a state directive to limit gatherings to 50 people.
 Nevada Gov. Steve Sisolak (D) called Trump’s actions “shameful, dangerous, and irresponsible.”
 The director of the state’s coronavirus response predicted a spike in cases because of the campaign event.

 Tulsa’s experiences before and after the Trump rally show the difficulty that many communities face in balancing the desire to protect residents from the pandemic while catering to a president and Republican Party that have consistently cast doubt on and flouted health recommendations.
 Dart, a medical doctor and public health expert who has spent his career working for local governments, was one of the few city officials who publicly warned of the danger of an indoor rally.
-Those warnings earned him angry emails from Trump supporters about his health recommendations as well as those who thought he didn’t do enough to stop Trump’s rally, according to emails obtained by The Washington Post through an open records request.
+Those warnings earned him angry emails from Trump supporters about his health recommendations as well as those who said he didn’t do enough to stop Trump’s rally, according to emails obtained by The Washington Post through an open-records request.

 Dart has since said the rally, as well as large protests that weekend, probably led to some coronavirus infections but has avoided going into detail.
 Some attendees have tested positive, including several campaign staff members and Secret Service agents, as well as Oklahoma Gov. Kevin Stitt (R) and former presidential candidate and pizza executive Herman Cain, although it is not known where they contracted the virus.
-Cain later died of covid-19, the disease caused by the coronavirus.
+Cain later died of covid-19, the disease the coronavirus causes.

 The rally was not just a health concern for Tulsa.
 The highly publicized event attracted about 10,000 attendees, according to an estimate by the Tulsa World, including many from surrounding states.
 There were also crowds of protesters in Tulsa at that time.